TallyLintDAO/tallylint/backend/readme.md

 dfx :
 (hiding stuff is ic-env and caller ) dfx call backend greet "alex"
-todo: maybe use dfx::core in rs code can also do this ? need with a env running ?
+TODO: maybe use dfx::core in rs code can also do this ? need with a env running ?

 rs code with pocketIC:
 #[macro_export]